Opalinium/nocturna-docs/terms.md

 - You agree to be bound by these Terms
 - You are authorized to agree to these Terms on behalf of your server (if applicable)
 - You understand that data is not automatically deleted when the Bot is removed
+- You understand that premium features require an active Patreon subscription
+- You understand that we may modify or discontinue features at any time

 ---